-All students who apply for a Fine Art degree must have completed an Art Foundation Diploma first.
-37 universities in the UK offer 41 different visual arts courses as foundation courses.
+Thirty-seven universities in the UK offer 41 different visual arts courses as foundation courses.

 How to apply

 Assessment or examinations are held internally by the course provider.
-Each unit needs to be passed to qualify for the final diploma which will be graded Pass, Merit or Distinction.
+Each unit needs to be passed to qualify for the final diploma which will be graded pass, merit or distinction.

 This course runs for a full year, just like an academic year, starting in September.

-Many young artists use their Gap year as the time to complete an Art Foundation Diploma.
-Some then go onto study Visual Arts at university, others change course and see the Art Foundation as having been a valuable experience and an interesting qualification.
+Many young artists use their gap year as the time to complete an art foundation diploma.
+Some then go onto study visual arts at university; others change course and see the art foundation as having been a valuable experience and an interesting qualification.